ZhongQiyu/blink-detector/README.md

 - Share the version that you think would run smoothly in the last two sessions to have. *Try to run with VS Code or PyCharm to compare and to test the difference of compilation time.
 Colab prevents the GUI parts to load, and it is the full-size compilers that helps us.

 ## Issues:
-- Raise concerns of the design in modularization (ai_engine.py).
 - Allen's hardware support on mediapipe and pynput with the virtual camera.
 - Jimmy's difference of the resolution on camera intake from that of Allen's.
+Vice Versa.

 ## Curriculum